 MM: Outside of my PKD research, I care for patients with PKD, tuberous sclerosis, and other conditions affecting the kidneys.
 I also enjoy training the next generations of physicians and scientists.
 When I am not working, I enjoy spending time with my family.

-PKDF: After being a member of the SAC, how do you feel about becoming the leader?
+PKDF: After being a member of the SAP, how do you feel about becoming the leader?

 MM: It is a different experience.
-As a SAC member, I promoted my own opinions and ideas.
-As a leader of this group, I would like to understand better how every SAC member envisions his or her roles within the SAC and beyond, and how I may be able to help them to realize these visions.
-I hope that together we will make the SAC stronger and more capable of advancing the mission of the PKD Foundation.
+As a SAP member, I promoted my own opinions and ideas.
+As a leader of this group, I would like to understand better how every SAP member envisions his or her roles within the SAP and beyond, and how I may be able to help them to realize these visions.
+I hope that together we will make the SAP stronger and more capable of advancing the mission of the PKD Foundation.